neonvoidx/homepage/content/gaming-on-linux.md

 # Playing your favorite games

-There are many methods to play games on Steam, I'll go over a few here
+There are many methods to play games on Linux, I'll go over a few here

 ## Steam